matthias-reis/aithir.de/_content/posts/2025/2025-05-02-federated-social-networks.md

 developed by the Social Working Group, finalised around 2018 and used by many Fediverse services like Mastodon, Pixelfed or Pleroma.

-On the other hand we have the one-company driven **AT Protocol**. published in 2022 (first draft) and developed together and for Bluesky (by the company Bluesky PBC from former Twitter boss Jack Dorsey).
+On the other hand we have the one-company driven **AT Protocol**, published in 2022 (first draft) and developed together with and for Bluesky (by the company Bluesky PBC from former Twitter boss Jack Dorsey).

-In this article I want to dive a little bit deeper into both of them, dive into the primitives, building blocks and principles behind the protocols on an architectural level.
+In this article - just out of curiosity - I want to dive a step deeper into both of them, dive into the primitives, building blocks and principles behind the protocols on an architectural level.

 So as I said, politics and business aside.
 We dive into some technicalities here.

-Just one sidenote: I will not go deeply into technical details.
-The flight level is supposed to be rather high in order to compare the effects.
-Also to find out how the protocols work, we don’t have to look deeply into how they are used at the time of writing.
-So don’t expect too much speculation on how central Bluesky is for a federated system etc.
+> **Just one sidenote:** I will not go extremely deep into technical details.
+> The flight level is supposed to be rather high in order to allow comparing the
+> effects.
+Additionally, to find out how the protocols work, we don’t have to
+> look deeply into how they are used at the time of writing.
+So don’t expect too
+> much speculation on how centralized Bluesky is for a federated system etc.

 ## AT Protocol